efranken/CS-Surf-ML/readme.md

 ## rolling todo

-1.  move steamcmd_config to a couple different files
+- 1.  move steamcmd_config to a couple different files
-2.  make a main runner script
+- 2.  make a main runner script
-3.  configure database script
+- 3.  configure database    script
+download sourcemod/metamod

-4.  start steam server properly
+1.  start steam server properly
-5.  connect to it from vm
+2.  connect to it from vm
-6.  get virtual controller working via scripted install
+3.  get virtual controller working via scripted install
-7.  get the correct versions of openai stuff, or convert if needed
+4.  get the correct versions of openai stuff, or convert if needed
-8.  get it running like i had in the youtube video
+5.  get it running like i had in the youtube video